iceglow/rtsp2file/README.md

 ## Getting started
 There are some requirements in order to get this running.

+### Set up file destinations
+RTSP2File needs somewhere to send the files produced from the stream.
+Currently 2 types of destinations are supported; Dropbox and FTP.

+#### Dropbox
+Utilizes the Dropbox API to send the recordings to an app folder.
+To use Dropbox as destination, follow the [Dropbox Getting Started Guide](https://www.dropbox.com/developers/reference/getting-started) to set up your app.
+Make sure to enable "files.content.read" and "files.content.write" under "Permisisons" for your app.
+Generate your access token and put it in your config file for RTSP2File config.

+#### FTP
+Using the FTP destination type, you can configure a FTP server connection to upload to.

 ### Config
 The service expects a config file 'config.yml' to exist in the location /app/config/ or otherwise specified in the env variable 'RTSP2FILE_CONFIG'.